-- 1. Extract the provided folder containing all the modules and files.
-If the modules' dependencies were placed in this folder, they need to be extracted too.
-If the modules' dependencies were not packaged directly inside the provided zip, resolve those dependencies. - 2.
+- 1. Extract the provided folder containing all the modules and files to E2E_HOME. - > If the modules' dependencies were placed in this folder, they need to be extracted too. - If the modules' dependencies were not packaged directly inside the provided zip, resolve those dependencies. - ➤ If a default_database.xml file exists in the root of E2E_HOME, openSF will offer it to the user in the welcome and new DB dialogs.
+Refer to sections 3.5.1.3 and 3.6.2 for details. - 2.
 Install openSF: either by running the installer manually or by using a custom script.
 See Section 7.3.2 for details. - 3.
-Set any required openSF configurations, such as: - > Set E2E HOME to the E2E simulator root folder - Import the XML database - Set the required module runners (interpreters) - Set the CLI version to be used
+Set any required openSF configurations, such as: - > Set E2E HOME to the E2E simulator root folder - Set the required module runners (interpreters) - > Set the CLI version to be used